 What is Journalism?
 To put it simply, journalism refers to the production and distribution of reports on recent events.
 All journalists are storytellers.
 They report news stories about everything ranging from politics and sports to social issues and entertainment.
-The information that a journalist provides is used by the public to form opinions and make decisions.
+The public uses a journalist’s information to form opinions and make decisions.

 What is journalism is difficult to decipher because the paradigm of journalism has shifted over the decades, there are a few roles that have remained prominent in the field.
 Take a look!

 The job of a reporter is to gather information and present it in written or verbal form.
-This information is then conveyed to the public through print media, electronic media and now even multimedia.
+The public receives this information through print media, electronic media and now even multimedia.
 While most reporters work with news organizations, some others choose to freelance.
 General reporters cover all kinds of news stories.
 However, most of them specialize in areas likes sports, politics etc.

 A sub-editor reviews stories written by the reporters and streamlines them in accordance with the special need of a newspaper, magazine, bulletin or web-page.
 The sub-editor does not gather information himself.
 Rather, his job is to concentrate on how a story is best presented to their audience.

-An Editor decides what’s to be included in a newspaper, magazine or news bulletin.
-He/she is responsible for all the content that gets published or broadcast and all the journalists report to him/her.
+An Editor decides what goes in a newspaper, magazine or news bulletin.
+He/she looks over all the content that gets published or broadcast and all the journalists report to him/her.

-A specialist writer is required to write a commentary or review of things such as books, films, art and performances.
-They are selected for their knowledge on certain topics.
+A specialist writer writes a commentary or review of things such as books, films, art and performances.
+They are more knowledgeable on certain topics as compared to others.

 What is journalism like?
 What do practicing journalists like and dislike about their profession?
 Straight from the horses’ mouth!